 Looking for a home warranty in West Virginia?
 We compared the top providers in West Virginia below.

-2-10 Home Buyers Warranty covers all states except for Alaska, Hawaii, New Hampshire, Oklahoma, Wisconsin, and Wyoming.
+2-10 Home Buyers Warranty covers all states except Alaska, Hawaii, New Hampshire, Oklahoma, Wisconsin, and Wyoming.
 If you live in one of these states, read our state-specific home warranty review guides to find the right home protection plan for you and your home:

 2-10 Home Buyers Warranty provides comprehensive coverage at an affordable cost.
-Though they don’t let you choose your contractor for all cases, they will let you select your own technician if one of their authorized contractors is unavailable.
+Though they don’t let you choose your contractor for all cases, they will let you select your technician if one of their authorized contractors is unavailable.

 We believe the company is one of the most trustworthy companies in the home warranty industry due to its excellent BBB rating, years in business, and service guarantee.
-Additionally, if you want to cancel your existing contract, you’ll only have to pay $25, which is a lot lower than the standard $50–$75 that most home warranty companies charge.
+Additionally, if you want to cancel your existing contract, you’ll only have to pay $25, which is lower than the standard $50–$75 that most home warranty companies charge.

 5.0 / 5